oneminch/Notes/SQL.md

 ```

 - A `UNIQUE` key allows for `NULL` column values for records.
     - For databases that allow `NULL` values for a `UNIQUE` field, the `UNIQUE` constraint applies only to the non-null values.
-Multiple `NULL` entries for a `UNIQUE` field won't be considered duplicates.
+        - i.e. Multiple `NULL` entries for a `UNIQUE` field won't be considered as duplicates.

 ```sql
 CREATE TABLE users (